-Firefighters battle ‘aggressive’ moorland blazes as major incident declared
+Astonishing images of man versus nature as firefighters battle ‘aggressive’ moorland blazes

 -

-Six fire engines remained on scene overnight as a “rapidly developing, aggressive fire” ravaged moorland.
+The twin blazes that joined together on Saturday has seen another major incident declared, days after crews required army support to tackle a fire on Saddleworth Moor.

+These are the extraordinary images of the fire crews battling a "rapidly developing, aggressive fire" ravaging Winter Hill and Scout Road.

-Two large-scale moorland fires merged on Saturday due to increasing wind speed and a major incident was declared as crews tackled the blaze.
+The merged large-scale moorland fires near Bolton spread quickly due to increasing wind causing a major incident to be declared.

-Greater Manchester Police said fires on Winter Hill and Scout Road near Bolton have merged, with pedestrians and motorists urged to stay away from the scene.
+Greater Manchester Police urged pedestrians and motorists to stay away from the scene.

-Lancashire Fire and Rescue Service said the number of crews was reduced overnight and full firefighting operations would begin again at 4.30am.
+Lancashire Fire and Rescue Service said 10 crews remained on the scene overnight, after seven days tackling the blaze, and the number was increased to 22 from 4.30am on Sunday.

 Greater Manchester Fire and Rescue Service said on Saturday it had 28 fire engines tackling the moorland fires.

 There were approximately 120 personnel on the moors, split between seven areas of wildfire in Tameside and Winter Hill, Bolton.

+The first moorland fire – on Saddleworth Moor – started on Sunday amid Britain’s heatwave and has devastated surrounding land around Carrbrook.

 Assistant chief fire officer Dave Keelan said: “This is an exceptionally challenging time and I am proud of the hard work and brave commitment of our firefighters.”